IBM/FlowLogger/README.md

 - Run `npm install readline-sync` in the project directory.
 This package allows an easy way to obtain user input.
 - Run `npm install axios ibm-cos-sdk qs` in the project directory
 - Run `npm install chalk clear figlet colors` in the project directory
-- Use `sudo npm install -g .` to package the program as a global command "flowlog"
+- Run `sudo npm install -g .` to package the program as a global command

 #### Commands